2.2. Default Package

 In English, the command above tells the Java compiler to: “compile the HelloWorld.java file located in the src folder and place the resulting .class file into the bin folder.
 Note the use of relative paths in this command (bin and src/HelloWorld.java are relative to our current location.

-2. When executing the java command, Java assumes that the current working directory is the location of the default package for compiled code (where the .class files are found).
-Since we are in the cs1302-packages directory and not in the default package, we need to specify the default package for compiled code (bin) using a command line option called -cp for class path.
-As its name suggests, the class path is the path to the default package for classes.
+• When executing the java command, Java looks in your current working directory for the .class files it needs to run.
+Since we are in the cs1302-packages directory, it will not be able to find the .class files unless we tell it where to find them.
+For this reason, we need to specify the default package for compiled code (bin) using a command line option called -cp for class path.
+As its name suggests, the class path is the path to the default package for compiled code.

 Here is the command to run the program: